yojivcs/twitter_clone/documentation/API_Documentation.md

 ## Overview

-The Twitter Clone API is a RESTful API built with Node.js, Express, and MongoDB.
+The Nighter-Twitter Clone API is a RESTful API built with Node.js, Express, and MongoDB.
 It provides endpoints for user authentication, social media functionality, real-time messaging, and content management.
 The API supports JWT authentication, file uploads, and real-time communication via WebSocket.

 ## Base URL